Why Would I Ever Put Money In Savings Instead of Investing It? | Wealthsimple

 A lot of these banks also require minimum deposits of $5 or even $10,000.
 And then you'll have your money in all these different places and will need to move it around constantly to find the next teaser rate.

-No offense Dave, but I think I've figured out the devious plan you guys have concocted.
-I know your fees are a flat 0.5%.
-So if I pay a 0.5 % fee, and you're giving me, say, 1% percent a year, then I'm really only making 0.5% interest.

-We don't charge 0.5% on savings.
-The rate we show you already accounts for the fee we earn — 0.25%.
-With Wealthsimple Save, your rate is your rate.

-When I had my money in a good old fashioned bank account I always liked that it came with protection in case the bank went out of business.
+When I had my money in a good old fashioned bank account I always liked that it came with insurance from the government in case the bank went out of business.
 Does that go out with window with you guys?

-There absolutely is protection.
-Our brokerage is a member of the Canadian Investor Protection Fund, which covers accounts up to $1M against bankruptcy.
+There absolutely is government insurance.
+The money you put into Wealthsimple Save is protected by the Securities Investor Protection Corp (SIPC) up to $500,000 — which covers you in cases when the entity holding your money becomes insolvent.

 Do I get one of those passbooks?
 Those also remind me of my childhood.
 Can you guys whip up one of those for me?